Axway/unified-catalog-integrations/swaggerhub/swaggerhub-extension/README.md

 # @axway/swaggerhub-extension

-AMPLIFY Central CLI extension for downloading and creating AMPLIFY Central resources to publish APIs from Swaggerhub to Unified Catalog.
+AMPLIFY Central CLI extension for downloading and creating AMPLIFY Central resources for Swaggerhub.

 **For more documentation and examples please visit [Unified Catalog integrations](https://github.com/Axway/unified-catalog-integrations).**

+# Disclaimer

+This extension is example code and comes with no guarantee of support or maintenance.

+# PreReqs

+This assumes you already have npm installed and have swaggerhub setup.
+Visit [NodeJS](https://nodejs.org/) to learn how to install NodeJS.
+If you need help with getting your swaggerhub settings, you can view the Setup section of the local [DEVREADME.MD](DEVREADME.md)

 # Installation